techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **How to frame it**

-- Tell participants: *“We’re going to reuse the same idea, but instead of words, our array will store pictures.”*
+- Tell participants:
+  > “We’re going to reuse the same idea, but instead of a list of words, our array will store pictures.”
-- Show the three icons on the board or screen first: rock, paper, scissors.
+- Show the three icons (rock, paper, scissors) on the projector or board.
-  Label them with indexes 0, 1, 2 to keep the connection clear.
+  Underneath them, write the indexes **0**, **1**, **2** to keep the index idea alive.

 **While coding**

-- Link each line of pseudocode to blocks:
+- Link each line of pseudocode to the blocks:
   - *“make array icons”* → array variable of type image.
-  - *“set index to random 0 to 2”* → built‑in block for random number.
+  - *“set index to random 0 to 2”* → random block that returns a number.
-  - *“show leds icons at index”* → array **get‑at‑index** block feeding an image into `show leds`.
+  - *“show leds icons at index”* → **get‑at‑index** block feeding into `show leds`.
-- Make explicit that the **array structure** is identical to Part A:
-  - One variable, multiple items, choose a position, then use it.
+- Keep repeating:
+  > “The array holds the images.
+The random block picks a position.
+Then we ask the array for the image at that position.”

-**Questions and reasoning prompts**
+**Reasoning prompts**

-- “What do we expect to see if the random index is 1?”
+- “What exactly happens when the random index is 1?”
+  (We show the second image: paper.)
-- “If we wanted to add ‘lizard’ and ‘Spock’, what would we need to change?”
+- “If we added two more gestures (e.g. lizard and Spock), where should we change the random range?”
-  (Array length + random range.)

 **Common misconceptions**

-- Learners sometimes think randomness is applied to the **icon** rather than to the **index**.
+- Thinking that the random function chooses between rock, paper and scissors directly.
-  Correct this gently: the randomness always acts on a **number**, which we use as an address inside the array.
+  Gently correct: randomness always gives a **number**, and we use that number to access the array.
+- Confusing “index = 1” with “first item”.
+Emphasise again: first item has index 0.

 ---